lvgl/docs_old/README.md

 The documentation is written in [Markdown](https://en.wikipedia.org/wiki/Markdown).
 There are lot of converter tools to get HTML or PDF from Markdown files.

-To generate the HTML page we used [gwtc](https://github.com/yakivmospan/github-wikito-converter) and `./build.sh` in the root folder.
+To generate the HTML and PDF files we used [gwtc](https://github.com/yakivmospan/github-wikito-converter) and `./build.sh` in the root folder.

 # Contributing